-Ivy Hall is an approximate 144-acre developer-designed neighborhood in the southern portion of the study area, to the east of SC 41 and to the north of US 17.
+Ivy Hall is a small planned neighborhood in the southern portion of the study area, to the east of SC 41 and to the north of US 17.
+The neighborhood can be accessed via Lexington Drive from US 17.
 The neighborhood is bordered to the west by the Gregorie Ferry neighborhood and to the north by Laurel Hill County Park.
-The neighborhood is made up of suburban single-family homes, and a commercial area is located in the southern portion of the neighborhood along US 17.
-Eastbridge Presbyterian Church and two sweetgrass basket stands are located within the neighborhood, along US 17 in front of other commercial properties, at the southern extent of the neighborhood.
-Developed residential portions of the community are set back from existing US 17, and forested buffers are present between the community and this roadway.
+The neighborhood is made up of suburban single-family homes.
+A commercial area is located in the southern portion of the neighborhood along US 17.
+Eastbridge Presbyterian Church is located within the neighborhood, also along US 17.